dannysteenman/aws-toolbox/README.md

 - **[Awesome CloudFormation](https://github.com/aws-cloudformation/awesome-cloudformation)** - A curated list of resources and projects for working with AWS CloudFormation.
 - **[Awesome Terraform](https://github.com/shuaibiyy/awesome-terraform)** - Curated list of resources on HashiCorp's Terraform.
 - **[CloudFormation Snippets](https://github.com/dannysteenman/cloudformation-yaml-snippets)** - This VS Code extension adds autocompletion for all the resources that AWS CloudFormation supports.
+- **[Open CDK Guide](https://github.com/kevinslin/open-cdk)** - This guide is an opinionated set of tips and best practices for working with the AWS Cloud Development Kit.

+### Lambda

+- **[AWS Lambda Power Tuning](https://github.com/alexcasalboni/aws-lambda-power-tuning)** - AWS Lambda Power Tuning is a state machine powered by AWS Step Functions that helps you optimize your Lambda functions for cost and/or performance in a data-driven way.
+- **[Serverless Cost Calculator Comparison](http://serverlesscalc.com)** - Calculating the cost for AWS Lambda, Azure Functions, Google Cloud Functions.
+Providing good comparison or prediction on how the cost can vary depending on the memory, execution time, and number of executions on different cloud providers.
+- **[Serverless Cost Calculator](https://cost-calculator.bref.sh)** - Estimate AWS costs when running serverless applications on AWS Lambda.

 ### S3